catumin/catumin/README.md

 ### 👋 Hi there

 I'm Bailey Kasin and also respond to Cat.
-I graduated from CSU San Bernardino with a Bachelor's of Science in Information Systems and Technology, Cybersecurity Concentration and now work at the NICE Challenge Project as a Cybersecurity Lab Developer.
+I graduated from CSU San Bernardino with a Bachelor's of Science in Information Systems and Technology, Cybersecurity Concentration and now work developing educational content for cybersecurity students.

 ### 🌱 I’m currently learning
 * Rust